Colonization of Mars: Effects on human health

 Mars presents a hostile environment for human habitation.
 Different technologies have been developed to assist long-term space exploration and may be adapted for habitation on Mars.
 The existing record for the longest continuous space flight is 438 days by cosmonaut Valeri Polyakov, and the most accrued time in space is 1,111 days by Oleg Kononenko.
 The longest time spent outside the protection of the Earth's Van Allen radiation belt is about 12 days for the Apollo 17 Moon landing.
-This is minor in comparison to the 1100-day journey to Mars and back envisioned by NASA for possibly as early as the year 2028.
+This is minor in comparison to the 1100-day journey to Mars and back envisioned by NASA.
 Scientists have also hypothesized that many different biological functions can be negatively affected by the environment of Mars.
 Due to higher levels of radiation, there are a multitude of physical side-effects that must be mitigated.
 In addition, Martian soil contains high levels of toxins which are hazardous to human health.